Jump to Main Content

 Andy Herman

-Andy Herman is a technical program manager at Google.
-Formerly, Herman was responsible for managing, identifying and mitigating risks for the Mixed Reality Organization focusing on working with Hololens 2 devices for Microsoft.
+Andy Herman is currently a Governance, Risk and Compliance Lead for regulatory risk assessments at Meta.
+Formally, Herman was a technical program manager at Google focusing on regulatory readiness and was also responsible for managing, identifying and mitigating risks for the Mixed Reality Organization focusing on working with Hololens 2 devices for Microsoft.

 Nick Hernandez